Walkberg/orka/memory-bank/progress.md

 - Frontend applications are being built with React and Vite.
 - Shared libraries for React components and UI elements are in place.
 - Database interactions are managed via Prisma.
+- User management logic has been successfully refactored into a dedicated `UserModule`.

 **What's Left to Build:**
 - Implementation of user authentication and authorization flows.
+- Completion of `UserRepository` and `ApplicationMemberRepository` implementations.
 - Development of core features for application and organization management.
 - Integration of frontend and backend services.
 - Comprehensive testing and deployment strategies.

 **Current Status:**
 - Initial setup and foundational documentation (memory bank) are in progress.
+- Core module development for user management is substantially complete, with remaining tasks focused on repository implementation and final documentation.
-- Development of core modules for authentication, organization, and application management is underway.
+- Development of other core modules (authentication, organization, application management) is underway.

 **Known Issues:**
 - None at this stage.